Azure/azure-sdk-for-python/sdk/formrecognizer/azure-ai-formrecognizer/README.md

 More details on setting up a container and required file structure can be found in the [service quickstart documentation][quickstart_training].

 To train a model, you will need Azure Blob storage container's shared access signature (SAS) URL.
 See [here][train-a-model-using-labeled-data] for more detailed descriptions on how to get it.
+Alternatively, a container uri can be used instead if the container is public.

 ```python
 from azure.ai.formrecognizer import FormTrainingClient